Clever/clever-ruby/README.md

 $ rake test
 ```

-To run all tests and the linter (rubocop):
+To run all tests and the linter ([rubocop](https://github.com/bbatsov/rubocop)):

 ```bash
 $ rake
 ```

+The linter follows the [Ruby Style Guide](https://github.com/bbatsov/ruby-style-guide) with a few exceptions.
 To just run the linter:

 ```bash
 $ rake lint